dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ### RF Characteristics, MCL and monitoring network behavior {#rf_characteristics}

-When only a fraction of the existing LTE cell sites support NB-IoT, devices cannot attach to the best cell if that cell does not support NB-IoT.
-As a result, the path loss can be very high.
-In addition, they also suffer from high interference from non-NB-IoT cells [@Mangalvedhe2016a].
+Path loss can be high if many LTE cells exist in an area.
+This causes interference, and devices cannot register on the best cell if it does not support NB-IoT [@Mangalvedhe2016a].
 In the uplink, there are two physical layer channels.
 The random access channel connects to the base station and the uplink channel contains the data and control information.
 In downlink there are four channels.
 Synchronization is used by the endpoint to estimate symbol timing and carrier frequency and obtain the cell identity and frame boundary.
 The broadcast channel contains the master information block (MIB).
 The control channel carries downlink control information and can be repeated 2048 times, as well as the data channel which contains the payload, paging, system information and the random access response. [@Adhikary2016].

-NB-IoT operation requires a minimum bandwidth of 180 kHz, which is equal to the size of the smallest LTE Physical Resource Block (PRB).
-Depending on the availability of spectrum, NB-IoT can be either deployed on its own (“standalone operation”), in the guard carriers of existing LTE/UMTS spectrum (“guardband operation”) or within an existing LTE carrier by replacing one or more PRBs (“inband operation”).
-In order to support such flexible deployment scenarios, NB- IoT reuses the LTE design extensively, such as the OFDM (Orthogonal Frequency Division Multiplexing) type of modulation in downlink, SC-FDMA (Single Carrier Frequency Division Multiple Access) in uplink, channel coding, rate matching and interleaving.
-In addition, a host of new features are added to ensure the demands of IoT based applications.
-Key design changes from LTE include the synchronization sequences, the random access preamble, the broadcast channel and the control channel.
-These changes are primarily motivated by the fact that NB-IoT is required to operate on a minimum bandwidth of 180 kHz (1 PRB), whereas many channels in LTE were designed to span multiple PRBs occupying greater bandwidth compared to 180 kHz.
-These design changes achieve the IoT requirements while ensuring best co-existence performance with the existing LTE system [@Adhikary2016].
+Nb-IoT requires at minimum bandwidth of 180 kHz to operate, which is equal to the size of the smallest Physical Resource Block (PRB) in 3GPP.
+It has three modes of operation, "in-band", "guard-band" or "standalone", with operation within, between or separate from LTE carrier signals, respectively.
+To support this, NB-IoT uses legacy LTE design such as the OFDM modulation (Orthogonal Frequency Division Multiplexing) in downlink, SC-FDMA (Single Carrier Frequency Division Multiple Access) in uplink, dynamic throughput, interleaving and channel codes.
+Major design changes from LTE include synchronization, broadcast, the random access preamble and the control channel.
+Although these design changes take into account the limited bandwidth offered unlike legacy LTE, they achieve the IoT requirements with decent co-existence entire system [@Adhikary2016].

 #### MCL {#lit_mcl}

-Maximum coupling loss (MCL) is defined as the maximal total channel loss between User Equipment (UE) and eNodeB (eNB) antenna ports at which the data service can still be delivered.
-Practically, it includes antenna gains, path loss, shadowing and any other impairments.
-The higher the MCL, the more robust the link is.
+Maximum coupling loss (MCL) is defined as the maximal total channel loss between UE devices and eNodeB cell antenna ports at which operation is still possible.
+In practice, it includes antenna gains, shadowing, path loss, noise and any other sources of signal deterioration.
+Robust links are associated with high MCLs.

 $$MCL\ ( dB) \ =\ P_{TX} \ -\ ( Noise\ figure\ +\ SINR\ +\ Thermal\ Noise\ floor)$$ {#eq:mcl}